shaefelinger/codepedia/src/VUE/vue components.md

 - Components build "parent-child" relations and use "unidirectional data flows" for communication

 ::: tip
+Convention:

-Convention: The Name Should be made up of 2 words
+- The Name Should be made up of 2 words

+- start with capital-letter.
+- not the same name as a html-tag
+- put in components-folder

 :::

 ## Single File Components